publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch17A/schI/m__us_usc_t2_s645.md

     (b) __Application of adjustments__

-    The adjustments made pursuant to subsection (a) of this section for legislation shall—
+    The adjustments made pursuant to subsection (a) for legislation shall—

         (1) apply while that legislation is under consideration;